 Caterpillar Turbocharger FAQ

-Turbo failures are commonly caused by oil contamination, bearing wear, foreign object damage, or airflow restrictions.
+Turbo failures are commonly caused by oil contamination, bearing wear, foreign-object damage, excess heat, or airflow restrictions.

 Yes.
 Reduced boost pressure from a failing turbocharger can lead to incomplete combustion and black exhaust smoke.